OpenShot/openshot-qt/doc/files.rst

-   1   Selected Files      The list of selected files that need to be added to the timeline 2   Order of Files      Use these buttons to reorder the list of files (move up, move down, randomize, remove) 3   Timeline Position   Choose the starting position and track where these files need to be inserted on the timeline 4   Fade Options        Fade in, fade out, both, or none 5   Zoom Options        Zoom in, zoom out, or none 6   Transitions         Choose a specific transition to use between files, random, or none ==  ==================  ============
+   1   Selected Files      The list of selected files that need to be added to the timeline 2   Order of Files      Use these buttons to reorder the list of files (move up, move down, randomize, remove) 3   Timeline Position   Choose the starting position and track where these files need to be inserted on the timeline 4   Fade Options        Fade in, fade out, both, or none (only affects the image, and not audio) 5   Zoom Options        Zoom in, zoom out, or none 6   Transitions         Choose a specific transition to use between files, random, or none (only affects the image, and not the audio)
+   ==  ==================  ============

 .. _file_properties_ref: